 This article, Drinks with CBD: Are they safe and are they legal?, originally appeared on CNET.com.

-: It can cure migraines, eliminate , help you and even prevent cognitive decline — or so the manufacturers of CBD-infused food and drinks say.
+CBD: It can cure migraines, eliminate anxiety, help you sleep at night and even prevent cognitive decline — or so the manufacturers of CBD-infused food and drinks say.
 The FDA, on the other hand, is not so sure.

 As CBD continues to gain popularity as the ostensible token to perfect health, more and more startups are producing their own versions of CBD seltzers, snack bars, chocolates and gummies.
 While these CBD-infused products might taste good, without FDA approval as a food ingredient, there’s no way to truly know if what you’re consuming is safe — or if the product label is even accurate.